How To Improve Your To-Do List and stay organised

 The fourth step to improve your to-do list is to add a time duration next to each task.
 This step is important and will seriously help improve your to-do list and help you stay organised and reach your goals.
 Next to each action which you wrote down in step 3, write how long each task will take you to do.
-Try to keep it simple by either choosing 15, 30, 45, 60 minutes and so on, as this will make it easier to add each task into your calendar.
+Try to keep it simple by either choosing 15, 30, 45, 60 minutes and so on, as this will make it easier to add each task to your calendar.

 Even if you haven’t done the task before and you’re not 100% sure how long the task will take, you should be able to have a good guess and you can also overestimate the duration of the task.
 That way you won’t feel rushed when it comes to doing the task.
 For example, when I write my weekly email to my subscribers, I allow one hour, even though sometimes it only takes 30 minutes.

 The good thing about breaking down each goal into small steps is that it gives you a good idea of how long each task will take, as opposed to wondering how long it will take to reach the end result.

 Once you’ve written down the duration next to each task, you might feel a little overwhelmed.
 However it’s the same list, it just has a lot more clarity now.
 We overestimate how much we can achieve in a day and underestimate what we can achieve in a lifetime.
 This means it takes small steps every single day to make great results.
 Every day might feel like you’re not achieving much but over time you can achieve amazing things, remember that.

 Update your calendar

 The final step to improve your to-do list is to add everything to your calendar!
 I really love this part, because it means I can schedule my time, see how my days and weeks look and when I can start seeing the results I’m working towards.